neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

         Position inside the inspector group, small numbers are sorted on top.

       ``hidden``
         If `true`, the editor of this property won't be shown in the inspector group.
-Used for :ref:`dynamic-configuration-processing`.
+May be used for :ref:`dynamic-configuration-processing`.

       ``editor``
         Name of the JavaScript Editor Class which is instantiated to edit this element in the inspector.